 For more destination guides in Cambodia checkout:

-Some information: Siem Reap is the launching pad for tourists to explore the giant Angkor Wat temple complex.
+Siem Reap is the launching pad for tourists to explore the giant Angkor Wat temple complex.
 Angkor Wat was the capital or the Khmer Empire up until the 13th century and it contains many more temples and ancient artefacts in the 400km area than just the iconic Angkor Wat.
-These ancient temples were lost to the world as border conflicts infused the region, until during the French Occupation the temples were “rediscovered” and protected (I imagine that the local people never lost these spectacular buildings).
+These ancient temples were lost to the world as border conflicts infused the region until during the French Occupation the temples were “rediscovered” and protected (I imagine that the local people never lost these spectacular buildings).

-How Long: There is a lot to do in Siem Reap and the surrounding area so I would recommend an extra day or two on top of what you plan on spending at the temples.
+There is a lot to do in Siem Reap and the surrounding area.
+I would recommend an extra day or two on top of what you plan on spending at the temples.
 You need to buy a tourist pass before you enter the Angkor Wat complex.
 I recommend the three-day pass, as it gives you time to see what you want and come and go as you need.
 If you are pushed for time you can buy a one day pass and just see the big temples.
 There is also the option of a five-day pass – this would be best for ancient history enthusiasts only, as no matter how spectacular the temples are they soon become confused in your mind after a few days.

-Beware: There are many scams that are in effect in the area.
+There are many scams that are in effect in the area.
 Some involve your moto driver dropping you off in the middle of the countryside where you will wait long enough to become panicked before a bus comes along and charges you a huge amount of money to take you back to town.
-On the bus from Phnom Penh there are companies that will drop you off at a specific guest house and tell you that all others are full – I suggest booking your accommodation in advance to avoid this.
+On the bus from Phnom Penh, there are companies that will drop you off at a specific guesthouse and tell you that all others are full – I suggest booking your accommodation in advance to avoid this.
 There are many children who beg around the temples, they are very poor and so will snatch up your bag if you leave it unattended.
 Like everywhere, be sensible and follow your gut but also be polite.

-So many temples, there are three circuits of temples.
+There are three circuits of temples.
 Circuit one can be walked around and contains the big ones such as Angkor Wat and the Bayon temple.
 Hire bikes and cycle through Big Temple Circuit, where you will discover loads of little artefacts that you might miss as you whizz past in a moto.
 Outer Circuit is best explored in a moto with a driver who knows some history about the temples – your guest house should be able to recommend a good driver.

-Swimming is a great way to wash away the tension you may have built up from cycling through all of those temples, not to mention a great way to cool down in the humid oppressive heat.
+Going for a swim is a great way to wash away the tension you may have built up from cycling through all of those temples, not to mention a great way to cool down in the humid oppressive heat.
 You can pay just $5 to most of the major hotels to use their pool and towels for the day.

 Places like the Butterflies Garden Restaurant are a great place to grab a coffee, cake or lunch while supporting causes such as reviving the traditional Cambodian performing arts.

-Psar Chaa is the market to go to if you are planning on doing any souvenir shopping.
+This is the market to go to if you are planning on doing any souvenir shopping.
 It dominates the old quarter most evenings and it has everything from silver jewellery, slogan T-shirts, place-mats and chopsticks to finely carved furniture and woven rugs.
 If your feet are a little callused from all that temple walking, stick your feet in a fish tank and have the amphibians eat all the dead skin off your soles.